Tutorial

 Introduction

 Financial reporting in Business Central Insights transforms static statements into interactive insights in Power BI.
-Your familiar row definitions from Business Central are carried across, so you can analyse Balance Sheets, Income Statements, and Cash Flow with the flexibility to filter, drill down, and slice by company, period, or dimension.
-With clear visuals, customisable totals, and cross-company analysis, you can move seamlessly from high-level overviews to detailed line-level insights, making reporting faster, clearer, and more actionable.
+Your familiar row definitions from Business Central are carried across, so you can analyze Balance Sheets, Income Statements, and Cash Flow with the flexibility to filter, drill down, and slice by company, period, or dimension.
+With clear visuals, customizable totals, and cross-company analysis, you can move seamlessly from high-level overviews to detailed line-level insights, making reporting faster, clearer, and more actionable.

 Financial Statement examples: